 This form replaces the Contingency Plan.
 Community water supplies must prepare plans and procedures and identify personnel and equipment that can be used in the event of an emergency.
 The Emergency Response Plan outlines a program for rapid correction or mitigation of emergencies to significantly lessen the impact of the emergency on the public health and the safety and supply of drinking water provided to the public.
 Water supplies with a Contingency Plan will transition to the Emergency Response Plan according to the update schedule contained in the Contingency Plan.

-Water supplies that need to issue a public notice should contact DEQ drinking water staff to ensure content and delivery requirements are met.
+Water supplies that need to issue a public notice should contact EGLE drinking water staff to ensure content and delivery requirements are met.

 The owner of a privately owned Community Water Supply (CWS) must stipulate to conditions required by the department to ensure the CWS will meet the requirements of the act and rules.
 The stipulation is required of owners of proposed water supplies, new owners of existing water supplies, and owners of water supplies whose classification is changed to CWS.
 This stipulation is only one of many requirements on privately owned CWS.
-Contact the appropriate Department of Environmental Quality (DEQ) district office to discuss requirements.
+Contact the appropriate Environment, Great Lakes, and Energy (EGLE) district office to discuss requirements.

 EGLE districts serving Community Water Supplies